 Forex Trading – What You Should Know

-Here at Netpicks, we are big fans of the Forex market in terms of day trading and swing trading.
+Here at Netpicks, we are big fans of the swing trading Forex strategies as well as day trading.
 While sometimes trading the Futures version of a currency is a good play, there is often more liquidity in the OTC market which will improve your fills.

 One of the biggest reasons for trading FX is the leverage that is available.
 While leverage is a double edged sword, for those that understand leverage and the risks involved, it is not the demon it is often made out to be.

 With leverage of 50:1 or in some cases much more (depending on where you live) there’s no question the ability to have a substantial Return on Investment (ROI) is possible but newer traders in particular forget that leverage can also lead to much larger risk.

 It often helps to have some information about the markets you will trade and with FX, you are entering one of the largest markets in the world.The foreign exchange market dwarfs the combined operations of the New York, London, and Tokyo futures and stock exchanges.

 According to its size and scope it is many times larger than all other markets.

 Stats shows that spot transactions and forward outright Forex trading take place in the inter-bank market.

 - 51% of the market is in spot Forex transactions,